dojo/docs/dojo/index.rst

     * `dojo.coords <dojo/coords>`_

-      Getter for the coordinates (relative to parent and absolute) of a dom node.
+      Getter for the coordinates (relative to parent and absolute) of a DOM node.
+Deprecated in Dojo 1.4.

     * NodeList.coords

-      Getter for the coordinates of each node in the list
+      Getter for the coordinates of each node in the list.
+Deprecated in Dojo 1.4.

+    * `dojo.position <dojo/position>`_

+      Getter for the border-box x/y coordinates and size of a DOM node.

+    * NodeList.position

+      Calls `dojo.position <dojo/position>`_ for each node in the list and returns those objects as an Array.

     * `dojo.style <dojo/style>`_